dry-python/returns/README.md

 Now we can clearly see which functions are pure and which ones are impure.
-This helps us a lot in building large applications, unit testing you code, and composing bussiness logic together.
+This helps us a lot in building large applications, unit testing you code, and composing business logic together.

 ### Troublesome IO